CDCgov/data-exchange-processing-status/libs/README.md

 Please see the readme in each of the subfolders for the details of each library.

 ## commons-database
 The `commons-database` library is an interface for interacting with cloud and local databases.
 With a common database interface you can have high-level code that works for all the supported databases.
-Supported databases include cosmosdb, dynamodb, mongodb, and couchbase.
+Supported databases include cosmosdb, dynamodb, and couchbase.

 ## commons-types
 The `commons-types` library is a collection of types including enumerations, models, and utility classes that are commonly shared by the processing status API services.